loopbackio/loopback.io/pages/en/lb3/Discovering-models-from-relational-databases.md

 Follow these basic steps:

-1. Use a script such as that below to discover the schema.
+1. Run a script to discover the model definitions for use in your application.
+See the [example below](#additional-discovery-functions) for details.
 2. Use `fs.writeFile()` to save the output in `common/models/model-name.json`.
 3. Add the new model entry to `server/model-config.json`.
 4. Run the app: